NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

 </div>
 <br>
 Interpretation:<br>
-From the output obtained above, we notice that, the lift for antecedence(A symptoms) and consequents(B symptoms) pairs are significantly **high**.
-For instance, consider the pair of sets of symptoms "severe dizziness, nv diarrhea" and "vomit, muscle weakness, nauseated" which have the highest lift of 19.285714, indicate that the probility of these sets of symptoms occuring together is 19.29 times more than them occuring individually.
+From the output obtained above, we notice that, the lift for antecedence(A symptoms) and consequents(B symptoms) pairs are significantly high.<br> For instance, consider the pair of sets of symptoms "severe dizziness, nv diarrhea" and "vomit, muscle weakness, nauseated" which have the highest lift of 19.285714, indicate that the probility of these sets of symptoms occuring together is 19.29 times more than them occuring individually.